Skip to content

 Restart Cursor.
 The Varity tools appear in the MCP tool list.

-The server exposes 14 tools.
+The server exposes a full set of tools.
 Read-only tools run safely with no side effects.
 Destructive tools create files or deploy infrastructure.

 Verify that your development environment is ready to build and deploy Varity apps.
 Checks Node.js, npm, varitykit CLI installation, and authentication status.